ArneBinder/pytorch-ie/README.md

 ## 🥧 Concepts & Architecture

-PyTorch-IE builds on three core concepts that are explained in the following.
+PyTorch-IE builds on three core concepts, **Document**, **Taskmodule**, and **Model**, that are explained in the following.
 They are all represented by abstract classes and should be used to derive use-case specific versions.

 ### 📃 Document

 The `Document` class is a special `dataclass` that defines the document model.
-It can consist of several elements:
+Derivations can contain several
+elements:

 -   **Data fields** like strings to represent one or multiple texts or arrays for image data.
 These elements can be arbitrary python objects, but have to follow one constraint: The need to be hashable.